U.S. Treasury to sell $45 bln in 4-week bills

 ----------------------------------------------------------- This Diary is filed daily. ** Indicates new events ----------------------------------------------------------- SATURDAY, APRIL 8

-WASHINGTON, July 29 For details of the U.S. Treasury's auction of 4-week bills on Monday, see:
+WASHINGTON Nov 18 For details of the U.S. Treasury's auction of 4-week bills on Tuesday, see:

 ----------------------------------------------------------- This Diary is filed daily. ** Indicates new events ----------------------------------------------------------- SATURDAY, APRIL 8